DionneMaguire/dionnes_wines/README.md

 #14 User profile

 When a user registers, a user profile is set up for them.
-It is empty appart from their email address that they used to register with.
+It is empty apart from their email address that they used to register with.
 The user has 2 options they can go into my profile from the navbar and save their details or through the checkout process documented above they have the option of saving their delivery details so that the next time through the checkout process their details will be prefilled in the checkout form.

 Also on the profile page is the users past orders that they can click on the individual orders and see the details.